zreyn/nfl/readme.md

 To use the final model I built:
 1. Unpickle data/gbc-v6.pkl

 ### Evaluation

-We can evaluate the performance of the models in two ways.
-1) Split off a validation set of randomly selected plays throughout the data set.
-Cross-validation and tuning will be performed on the training set and the generalization measured on the validation set.
-2) Use previous seasons data as the training set and evaluate on plays run in the current season.
-Ultimately, we want to know how it will perform "live" during games.
-NFL offenses typical pass 57% of the time, so the model must show at least a 10% improvement to be effective.
+Beyond the cross-validation scores and accuracy on the validation set, the quality of the model will be evaluated based on its performance against two competing models: 1) NFL offenses typical pass 57% of the time, so a naive model always guessing pass will be right 57% of the time.
+2) Humans, given the same information.

+While I have no NFL Defensive Coordinators on hand to compete against the model, I had several Monday morning quarterbacks compete aginst the model.
+Human accuracy tends to hover around the 65-70% range while the model accuracy tends to converge on 76%.

 ### Deployment

-The user interface presents the user with a situation as if they are a defense (clock, team, yard line, formation); they will choose what to defend (short/long pass, run, kick, etc.).
-The model will also make a prediction, but that is shown to the user after they have made their own prediction.
+I created a user inteface that loads the validation set, held out from training and tuning.
+It presents the user with a randomly selected play from that validation set.
+The user is presented with the situation as if they are a defense (the cleaned features); they choose whether to defend the pass, the rush, or a kick.
+The model will also make a prediction, but that is only shown to the user after they have made their own prediction.
 The ground truth will be displayed and both predictions evaluated.
-Compete against the model!
+The user's individual performance against the model is tracked via browser cookie and the aggregated user performance is tracked and displayed as confusion matrices.

+The final UI was uploaded to an EC2 instance to serve traffic.

 To run:
 1. Make sure you've produced the clean data and built the model.